-If you’re not interested in the degree option, there are many exceptional content marketing strategist courses that are offered outside of a formal college or university.
+If you’re not interested in the degree option, there are many exceptional content marketing strategist courses offered outside of a formal college or university.

-Here at Express Writers, we offer our own course, which is perfect for the aspiring content marketing strategist.
-In just 6 weeks, you can gain real-world experience in content marketing strategy, which is invaluable training for an aspiring content strategist.
+Here at Express Writers, we offer our own Content Strategy & Marketing Course, which is perfect for the aspiring content marketing strategist.
+In just 6 weeks, you can gain real-world experience in content marketing strategy – invaluable training for an aspiring content strategist.
 Other places, like the Content Marketing Institute, offer excellent courses as well.

 Content Marketing Strategist Career Options

-Once you are trained, you are ready to enter the workforce.
+Once trained, you are ready to enter the workforce.

-The good news is that content marketing strategist jobs are becoming more in demand.
-According to the Bureau of Labor Statistics, digital marketing jobs are expected to grow 10% faster than the average as increasingly more companies spend record numbers of advertising dollars on digital marketing.
-Marketing is trending increasingly towards digital applications, and to power that digital marketing, content strategists will be required.
+The good news is content marketing strategist jobs are growing in demand.
+According to the Bureau of Labor Statistics, digital marketing jobs are expected to grow 8% faster than the average as increasingly more companies spend record numbers of advertising dollars on digital marketing.
+Marketing is trending increasingly towards digital applications, and content strategists are required to power that digital marketing.

 At the beginning of your career, you may start out as a freelance content marketing strategist.
-This is a great way to familiarize yourself with the industry, build experience, and gain confidence.
+Freelance work is an effective way to familiarize yourself with the industry, build experience, and gain confidence.
 Once you have a few clients under your belt, you can progress to more established positions, build your own digital marketing agency, or continue to freelance at higher rates.

 When you’re ready, a typical senior content marketing strategist job description includes plenty of exciting challenges and perks.